Astra-Appalachia/astra-appalachia.github.io/_pages/bitter-conquest/core.md

 - **Battle Experience:** Each Unit which participated in the Battle gains 1 XP.
 - **Marked for Greatness:** Select one Unit which performed remarkably well during your Engagement; that Unit gains 2 XP.
-- **Dealers of Death:** A Unit gains 1 XP for every three Enemy Units Destroyed over the course of the Campaign.
-Note, Units which join other Units or are split due to their Special Rules count as separate Enemy Units for this progression pathway.
+- **Dealers of Death:** A Unit gains 1 XP for every 300 Points of Enemy Models Destroyed over the course of the Campaign.
+Note, any Model which can join/leave other Units or is split after deployment due to their Special Rules (such as with *Dreadnought Talon*) count as separate Units for this progression pathway.
 - **Secret Opportunity:** An Unit that has achieved their assigned Agenda gains XP as detailed in its description.

 If a unit has accrued enough XP, it will gain a promotion and go up a ***Rank***.
 Each time a unit gains a rank, it will gain one Battle Honor (ensure you note this on the Unit's Roster Card).
 The path towards promotion is as follows: